Emergency Preparedness

 • ONE heater or appliance per plug.
 Don’t overload multi-boards or plug one multi-board into another multi-board.
 Uncurl extension leads when in use.

-• Dunedin is located on Otago’s most active fault, so make sure you’ve outlined a plan to minimise this risk.
+• Dunedin is located on Otago’s most active fault, so make sure you’ve outlined a plan to keep yourself safe.

-• Talk about your EMERGENCY PLAN as part of your flatting agreement – identify SAFE places inside and outside your flat.
+• It’s a good idea to talk about an emergency plan as part of your household agreement – identify safe places inside and outside your flat.

 • During a quake – DROP, COVER, HOLD.